benbjurstrom/markdown-object/ARCHITECTURE.md

 - **All-or-nothing inlining** - child headings are either fully inlined (heading + all descendants) or recursed on separately
 - **Greedy continuation** - after recursing on a child that doesn't fit, remaining siblings continue trying to pack with parent breadcrumb
 - **Multiple chunks, same breadcrumb** - natural result of greedy continuation (e.g., parent + child1, child2-recursed, child3 all share parent breadcrumb)
+- **Sibling post-merge** - after greedy packing, adjacent chunks that share the same parent breadcrumb are merged when their combined markdown is under hardCap, reducing over-fragmentation from many small headings

 ### Why HardCap for Hierarchy, Target for Content?